awsdocs/aws-cdk-guide/doc_source/getting_started.md

 You must provide your credentials and an AWS Region to use AWS CDK, if you have not already done so\.

 **Important**
 We strongly recommend against using your AWS root account for day\-to\-day tasks\.
 Instead, create a user in IAM and use its credentials with the CDK\.
+Best practices are to change this account's access key regularly and to use a least\-privileges role \(specifying `--role-arn`\) when deploying\.

 If you have the AWS CLI installed, the easiest way to satisfy this requirement is to install the AWS CLI and issue the following command: